 Faraz Munaim is Vice-President in Deutsche Bank‘s FX and Commodities Structured Products / Derivatives Group in New York City.
 He has been working in that role for the past 6 years where he has spent his time creating and trading investable products linked to currencies and commodities for institutional as well as high net-worth clients.
 He has also been involved with various volunteer organizations in New York City that help students in troubled high-schools with SAT preparation and women and children who have been victims of trafficking.
 Faraz graduated from Harvard University in 2006 with a Bachelor of Arts degree in Economics.

-Misbah Naqvi is Vice President for Business Development & Communications at the American Pakistan Foundation.
-She has over 14 years experience in finance and business development.
-Previously, Misbah worked in business development at the Acumen Fund, a global non-profit venture fund, in New York and Karachi, Pakistan, building their social enterprise investment portfolio and managing investments, fundraising and community building.
-She has also worked at Citigroup in Pakistan.
-Misbah has an MBA from the Institute of Business Administration Pakistan.
+Misbah Naqvi manages Market Development for Net2Text Limited, a US-based start-up which has launched Boloro, a global mobile payments network, currently live in Afghanistan and Kuwait.
+Misbah has over 15 years experience in finance and business development.
+Previously, Misbah was Vice President for Business Development & Communications at the American Pakistan Foundation.
+She has also worked in business development at the Acumen Fund, a global non-profit venture fund, in New York and Karachi, Pakistan, initially building and managing their social enterprise investment portfolio and subsequently fundraising and community building.
+Misbah started her career at Citigroup in Pakistan.
+Misbah has an MBA from the Institute of Business Administration, Pakistan.

 Bowen Uhlenkamp is a strategy and management specialist with more than 10 years of professional experience in business consulting with Accenture and program development and evaluation with the World Bank, UN, and various NGOs.
 He has an MBA from INSEAD specializing in strategy and entrepreneurship.